 Prospect Wire General Event Rules

-POOL PLAY/SHOWCASE EVENTS
+POOL PLAY/SHOWCASE EVENTS (no playoffs)

 - Games are 7 innings or 2 hours, whichever occurs first.
 Time limit is NOT drop dead, unless home team is batting AND winning when time limit hits.
 No new inning will start after 2 hours.
 If a game is in the top of an inning when time hits, and home team is losing, the full inning must be completed.